makrai/notes/demszky23-llm-psycho.md

     * ie not relying on subjective and contentious criteria for persuasiv 46
 * hE why LLM-generated text fail to change downstream outcomes?
   * the LLM output failed to communicate the psychological construct of interest effectively, or because
   * the construct does not affect outcomes?

 ### Recommendations for evaluating LLMs

 * expert and impact evaluation offer complementary advantages
 * we recommend using both when possible
 * Expert evaluation methods can be used first, akin to a manipulation check or a measure of construct validity
 * Next, the scored text that matches expert judgements can be used in an impact evaluation study that attempts to measure the intended effects on third-party participants, akin to a measure of predictive or external validity.
 * This process can be iterative,
   * ie impact evaluations can be used to inform the next round of expert eval and vice versa
-* eg a panel of experts identified principles for the best reappraisal techniques (techniques for changing one’s thinking to change one’s emotional response48)
+* eg a panel of experts identified principles for the best reappraisal techs (techniques for changing one’s thinking to change one’s emotional response48)
   * experts score a corpus of text along theoretically defined key dimensions, such as reframing all-or-nothing thinking about stressors in terms of temporary, controllable factors
   * fine-tune or prompt-tune an LLM to conform to these dimensions.
   * An impact evaluation could assess whether LLM-generated text higher on these dimensions improved mental health or coping for real humans
   * the panel could re-convene and debate new hypotheses about the validity of their theories and scoring guidelines, and
     * repeat the impact evaluation with text generated by the newly updated LLM
     * result: a corpus of human and AI-generated text